Block-Logic/solana-rpc-ruby/README.md

 # You should see stream of messages in your console.
 ws_method_wrapper.root_subscribe

-# You could pass a block to do something with websocket's messages, ie:
+# You can pass a block to do something with websocket's messages, ie:
 block = Proc.new do |message|
   json = JSON.parse(message)
   puts json['params']
 end